Converg3nce/matic-docs/docs/validate/delegator.md

 If you currently using a different wallet, you can import your account to Metamask and then use the Staking Dashboard.
 You can read our guide on how to [Import an Account to Metamask](https://docs.matic.network/docs/home/blockchain-basics//import-account-to-metamask)

+In order to import you account you first need to make sure that you install the Metamask extension on your browser.
+To install Metamask extension you use this link: https://metamask.io

 **Note**: We have experienced some issues with Firefox when using the Validator Dashboard.
 We recommend use Google Chrome or Brave.

 Once you have logged in you will be navigated to a screen where you will see a list of Validators and a lot of stats.